DearestDreamWish/Spy-codes/README.md

 So please tell me, am I sick?
 Will I die without knowing and still be more stressed with anxiety and fear.
 I don't do a lot to go against it, so if I die then I die without honor but as an idiot without good reasons.
 Loss of potential, more risks, more danger and all of it unnecessary.

-Also:
-All the psychic can be stored differently with the will or control.
-Discipline can help.
-This technique can be used to repair damage.

-When the brain is in a conflict with something external then the brain tries to calm itself in something experienced, whatever it has experienced can make itself calm even ironic things.
-It's like falling back or having a backup.

-Avoidance technique: Stop the drama, be calm.
-Prevent the development of brain drama.
-If it's not possible to stop it, then analyze it and problem solve it.

-Brain breaking.
-If you miss something important in an important situation, forget something important or remember several things at the same time in a disorganized way.

-If you are in doubt and have to choose, the brain can be "split".
-The greater the stress, the greater the division.
-The more choices, the more divisions.